looten/yocto-qemu-playground/poky/documentation/ref-manual/resources.rst

 Mailing lists
 =============

-There are multiple mailing lists maintained by the Yocto Project as well as related OpenEmbedded mailing lists for discussion, patch submission and announcements.
+A number of mailing lists maintained by the Yocto Project exist as well as related OpenEmbedded mailing lists for discussion, patch submission and announcements.
 To subscribe to one of the following mailing lists, click on the appropriate URL in the following list and follow the
 instructions:

--  :yocto_lists:`/g/yocto` --- general Yocto Project
+-  :yocto_lists:`/g/yocto` - General Yocto Project
    discussion mailing list.

--  :oe_lists:`/g/openembedded-core` --- discussion mailing
+-  :oe_lists:`/g/openembedded-core` - Discussion mailing
    list about OpenEmbedded-Core (the core metadata).

--  :oe_lists:`/g/openembedded-devel` --- discussion
+-  :oe_lists:`/g/openembedded-devel` - Discussion
    mailing list about OpenEmbedded.

--  :oe_lists:`/g/bitbake-devel` --- discussion mailing
+-  :oe_lists:`/g/bitbake-devel` - Discussion mailing
    list about the :term:`BitBake` build tool.

--  :yocto_lists:`/g/poky` --- discussion mailing list
+-  :yocto_lists:`/g/poky` - Discussion mailing list
    about :term:`Poky`.

--  :yocto_lists:`/g/yocto-announce` --- mailing list to
+-  :yocto_lists:`/g/yocto-announce` - Mailing list to
    receive official Yocto Project release and milestone announcements.

 For more Yocto Project-related mailing lists, see the